brycehamrick/io-connector-samples/README.md

 For a given Capture instance, there can be many connectors installed, hence the concept of modules.

-The sample provided implements an "Informant" module which is a stereotype for modules that integrates with Email Service providers.
+The samples provided implements an "Informant" module which is a stereotype for modules that integrates with Email Service providers.
 Typical oprations would be to subscribe or unsubscribe a user, or to sync data between Capture and the ESP.

+There is also one for Replicant (Data replication) and Messenger (Notifications).

 There are many more stereotypes, we will add samples as we add new ones.